-Act.
-For example, a financial institution or medical facility that collects personal data and processes it for the purposes of delivery or billing related to financial or medical services is exempt from the obligations of the Act.
-But if the same firm processes personal data for the purpose of behavioral advertising, all of the notice, access, correction, and processing obligations of this Act will apply with respect to that processing.
+20 Subsection (b) provides exemptions for processing subject to specific federal privacy regimes.
+Data practices that are not subject to federal regulations under the stated enactments are 21 22 governed by this act.
+A firm that maintains personal data solely for processing covered by the 23 scope of federal privacy laws identified in subsection (b) are deemed compliant with this entire 24 Act.
+For example, a financial institution or medical facility that collects personal data and 25 processes it for the purposes of delivery or billing related to financial or medical services is 26 exempt from the obligations of the Act.
+But if the same firm processes personal data for the purpose of behavioral advertising, all of the notice, access, correction, and processing obligations 27 28 of this Act will apply with respect to that processing.

 Section 12.
-Compliance with Voluntary Consensus Standard A controller or processor complies with a requirement of this [act] if it adopts and
+Compliance with Voluntary Consensus Standard

+31 A controller or processor complies with a requirement of this [act] if it adopts and

-9 complies with a voluntary consensus standard that addresses that requirement and is recognized
+32 complies with a voluntary consensus standard that addresses that requirement and is recognized

-10 by the [Attorney General] under Section 15.
+- 33 by the [Attorney General] under Section 15. - 34

-- 12 13 Developing detailed common rules for data practices applicable to a wide variety of 14 industries is particularly challenging.
-Data practices differ significantly from industry to 15 industry.
-This is reflected in a number of specific federal enactments governing particular types 16 of data (HIPPA for health information) or particular industries (Graham-Leach-Bliley for financial institutions).
-The Act imposes fundamental obligations on controllers and data 17 18 processors to protect the privacy of data subjects.
-These include the obligations to allow data 19 subjects to access and copy their data, to correct inaccurate data, to be informed of the nature and 20 use of their data, to expect their data will only be used as indicated when it is collected, and to be 21 assured there are certain data practices that are prohibited altogether.
-No voluntary consensus 22 standard may undermine these fundamental obligations. - 23
+Developing detailed common rules for data practices applicable to a wide variety of industries is particularly challenging.
+Data practices differ significantly from industry to industry.
+This is reflected in a number of specific federal enactments governing particular types of data (HIPPA for health information) or particular industries (Graham-Leach-Bliley for financial institutions).
+The Act imposes fundamental obligations on controllers and data processors to protect the privacy of data subjects.
+These include the obligations to allow data subjects to access and copy their data, to correct inaccurate data, to be informed of the nature and assured there are certain data practices that are prohibited altogether.
+No voluntary consensus standard may undermine these fundamental obligations.

-24 On the other hand, how these obligations are implemented may depend on the particular 25 business sector.
-Developing procedures for access, copying, and correction of personal data can 26 be a complex undertaking for large controllers.
-And consumers have vastly different 27 expectations about the use of their personal information depending on the underlying transaction 28 for which their data is sought.
-Signing up for a loyalty program is far different than taking out a 29 mortgage.
-Providing an opportunity for industry sectors, in collaboration with stakeholders 30 including data subjects, to agree on methods of implementing privacy obligations provides the 31 flexibility any privacy legislation will require.
-There is some experience, primarily at the federal 32 level, of permitting industries to engage in a process to develop voluntary consensus standards 33 that can be compliant with universal regulation and yet tailored to the particular industry.
-34
+4 On the other hand, how these obligations are implemented may depend on the particular 5 business sector.
+Developing procedures for access, copying, and correction of personal data can 6 be a complex undertaking for large controllers.
+And consumers have vastly different 7 expectations about the use of their personal information depending on the underlying transaction 8 for which their data is sought.
+Signing up for a loyalty program is far different than taking out a 9 mortgage.
+Providing an opportunity for industry sectors, in collaboration with stakeholders 10 including data subjects, to agree on methods of implementing privacy obligations provides the flexibility any privacy legislation will require.
+There is some experience, primarily at the federal 11 12 level, of permitting industries to engage in a process to develop voluntary consensus standards 13 that can be compliant with universal regulation and yet tailored to the particular industry.
+14

-An industry may adopt a comprehensive set of voluntary consensus standards to govern their privacy compliance policies or it may adopt a more specific standard that responds to one or more compliance requirement.
+An industry may adopt a comprehensive set of voluntary consensus standards to govern their privacy compliance policies or it may adopt a more specific standard that responds to one or more compliance requirements requirement.
 For example, stakeholders of a particular industry may agree on the practices to be deemed "compatible practices" under this act, but leave other requirements to individual entity decision-making.